edelyn/NpmPackages/azure-ad-auth/README.md

 ### NaitAzureADAuthProvider config (optional)

-If you have any overrides (or or not using an .env file), you can specify the configuration here as well
+If you have any overrides, you can specify the configuration here as well

 Only need to specify the items you are overriding/need.